So here’s the thing. I don’t like plain pumpkin, but I love the subtle flavor of it. Homemade chocolate chip pumpkin bread? Sign me up.

 - Add flour, cinnamon, nutmeg, salt, and baking soda to a bowl.
 Stir to combine.

 - In a separate bowl, add eggs, sugar, pumpkin, and oil.
-Beat well, then pour the liquid ingredients into the dry, and stir with a spatula until mostly combined.
-Add 1 1/2 cups of your chocolate chips, and stir again.
+Beat well, then add liquid ingredients to the dry.
+Stir with a spatula until mostly combined.
+Add 1 1/2 cups chocolate chips, and stir again.

 - Bake at 350 degree oven for 60-70 minutes, until cake tester comes out clean.
 Let cool for 10 minutes, then turn out on a cooling rack.